Udayraj123/OMRChecker/extras/Texts/curr_todos.md

 	App:
 		Try canvas on the new app
 		> Try again for higher fps without drawing on canvas

-	Giveback time is AFTER POSTER
-		> Readme update new TODOs
-			- identify if its a closeup : check no contours & make use of whites!
-			- from code comments
-			- Point at juniors from coding club: Write as a guide to dive into this code easily
-		> Brand techno's marking scheme here.
-Show the how marking scheme json can handle it.

 5 May:
 	Restructuring code-